talofo/namoradinha/scripts/motion/README_REFACTORING.md

 1. **Automatic Subsystem Registration**: MotionSystemCore now automatically registers all subsystems from a predefined list, eliminating the need for manual registration in Game.gd.
 2. **Centralized Physics Config Access**: Removed duplicate physics_config variables from subsystems, ensuring all subsystems access the physics configuration through MotionSystemCore.
 3. **Standardized Error Handling**: Improved how subsystems handle missing physics configuration with consistent error messages and fallback behavior.
+All subsystems now use the centralized ErrorHandler for logging instead of direct push_error/push_warning calls.
 4. **Reduced Code Duplication**: Eliminated redundant code for loading and accessing physics configuration.
 5. **Simplified Game Initialization**: Game.gd no longer needs to manually create and register each subsystem, making it more maintainable.
 6. **Improved Signal Handling**: Fixed signal connections between subsystems by: